Evrid/PortfolioWeb/README.md

 - Node.js: Used for the backend server.
 - Express.js: Used for setting up the server.
 - CSS3: Used for styling the website.
-- VsCode: Used as the code editor.
+- Visual Studio: Used as the code editor.
-- Vercel: Used for deploying the website.
+- Netlify: Used for deploying the website.

 *Contribution: